 About the Pledge

-In 2020, we are urging institutions and businesses to commit to transitioning 20% of their current, overall menus to plant-based.* This achievable and impactful goal demonstrates a strong commitment to better, more sustainable food, and helps you tell a story about your efforts to reduce your operation’s carbon footprint.
+We urge institutions and businesses to commit to transitioning 20% of their current, overall menus to plant-based.* This achievable and impactful goal demonstrates a strong commitment to better, more sustainable food, and helps you tell a story about your efforts to reduce your operation’s carbon footprint.

 When you take the Forward Food pledge, you can take advantage of our free-of-charge services and resources.
 We will help you to make this target a reality, and work with you to get your customers excited about your new plant-based options.
 We offer: